ahnyerkeester/coolaroo-iq-boost/README.md

 [https://www.youtube.com/watch?v=r9pXts8KhtA](https://www.youtube.com/watch?v=r9pXts8KhtA)

 What you need is the serial number of the remote.
 You'll need to translate the hexidecimal code it records into binary.
-Once you do, the first three bytes (24 ones and zeros) represents the serial number.
-We'll build the rest of the code are standard and in the accessory.
+Once you do, the first three bytes (24 ones and zeros) represent the serial number.
+The rest of the code is standard and we'll build in the accessory.

 ## Connect the 433MHz Transmitter